opensumi/docs/docs/integrate/universal-integrate-case/custom-command.en.md

 | workbench.action.debug.stop                               | Debug to stop                            |                                  |
 | workbench.action.showAllSymbols                           | Show all symbols                          |                                  |

-## Register a Custom Command
+## Register a Customized Command

 There are also two ways to register a custom command:

 ### Register by Extensions

-Extension registration mainly relies on `commands` contribution points, as details in：[contributes.commands](https://code.visualstudio.com/api/references/contribution-points#contributes.commands)。
+Extension registration mainly relies on `commands` contribution points.
+For more details, please see[contributes.commands](https://code.visualstudio.com/api/references/contribution-points#contributes.commands)。

-A simple example of declaring a custom command in the extension's `package.json` is as follows.
+The following code illustrate a simple example of declaring a custom command in the extension's `package.json`.

 ```json
 {